 - i.
 Confidentiality a set of rules or a promise that limits access or places restrictions on certain types of information.
 For Mental Health and Welfare teams, this means that information cannot be passed on, except in the case where there is immediate danger to the individual or others - ii.
 Counsellor a person trained to give guidance on personal or psychological problems - iii.
 Mental Disability a mental or behavioural pattern that causes suffering or a poor ability to function in ordinary life, where it has a long-term effect on your normal day-to-day activity, e.g. depression, bipolar disorder, obsessive compulsive disorder, schizophrenia - iv.
 Mental Health the state of someone's psychological and emotional wellbeing - v.
 Mental Health Difficulty/Problem a pre-diagnosed psychiatric condition for which a person may, or may not, be receiving medical or psychological treatment, e.g. anxiety, depression, eating disorders - vi.
-Peer Support people providing knowledge, experience, emotional, social or practical help to each - vii.
+Peer Support trained peers providing other students with a confidential place to share their problems and seek help - vii.
 Psychiatrist a doctor specialising in the diagnosis and treatment of mental illness - viii.
 Psychologist an expert or specialist in psychology.
-A clinical psychologist is someone who specialises in diagnosing and treating mental illness (but is not a doctor)
+A clinical psychologist is someone who specialises in diagnosing and treating mental illness (but is not a doctor) - ix.

-- ix.
 Psychotherapist a person who uses the techniques of psychology or psychiatry to treat mental and emotional disorders, including psychoanalysis, cognitive behavioural therapies etc. - x.
 Rustication to temporarily suspend your studies, for welfare or health reasons. - xi.
-Self Care looking after yourself in a healthy way, whether it's brushing your teeth, taking medicine when you have a cold, doing exercise or making a cup of tea - xii.
+Self Care looking after yourself and maintaing your health, whether it's brushing your teeth, taking time off to recouperate, or exercising, etc - xii.
 Self Harm (also known as self injury or self-mutilation).
 The act of deliberately causing harm to oneself either by causing a physical injury, putting oneself in dangerous situations and/or self neglect.
-This isn't necessarily synonymous or a precursor to feeling suicidal. - xiii.
-Suicidal feeling deeply unhappy or depressed, and likely to to kill themselves.
+This isn't necessarily synonymous or a precursor to feeling suicidal.

+- xiii.
+Suicidal feeling deeply unhappy or depressed, to the point of wanting to to kill oneself.
 This is not the same as thinking about death or dying, and is considered an emergency. - xiv.
 Therapist someone who treats physical, mental or behaviour problems with the aim of curing or rehabilitating - xv.
 Welfare the health, happiness, good fortune and wellbeing of a person or group - xvi.
-Wellbeing the state of being comfortable, healthy, or happy
+Wellbeing the level of being comfortable and health of an individual